nickbild/csi_hr/README.md

 hr_output = keras.layers.Dense(1, name='hr_output')(layers)
 ```

 The model ingests 100 sequential CSI packets at a time in a sliding window.
-The average heart rate over that window is the value it is trained to predict.
+The average heart rate measured over that window is the value it is trained to predict.

 ## Bill of Materials